Do zoology students feel well supported by teaching staff?

 • Mirror support for different modes and circumstances.
 Offer out-of-hours contact options and asynchronous Q&A summaries so part-time and placement-heavy students can participate equitably.

 • Track consistency across teaching teams.
-Review sentiment termly by cohort and module, then close the feedback loop with students on what changed.
+Review sentiment termly by cohort and module, then tell students what changed as a result.

 What does this mean for zoology teaching teams?

-Zoology benefits from an experiential core and staff who are seen as knowledgeable and committed.
-The strongest gains come from making support predictable and assessment guidance specific.
-By tightening feedback practice and operational communication, teams convert enthusiasm into sustained confidence and attainment across the cohort.
+Zoology already benefits from an experiential core and staff who are seen as knowledgeable and committed.
+The strongest gains now come from making support more predictable and assessment guidance more specific.
+By tightening feedback practice and operational communication, teams convert enthusiasm into sustained confidence and a more consistent experience across the cohort.

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces what matters most in zoology and teaching staff, turning thousands of comments into priorities you can act on.
-You get:
+Student Voice Analytics shows what zoology students actually say about teaching staff, turning thousands of comments into priorities you can act on.
+You can use it to:

-• Continuous visibility of Teaching Staff comments and sentiment over time, with drill‑downs from provider to subject family and cohort.
+• Monitor Teaching Staff comments and sentiment over time, with drill-downs from provider to subject family and cohort.

-• Like‑for‑like comparisons for zoology and other disciplines, plus segmentation by mode, campus and year of study.
+• Compare zoology with other disciplines, then segment by mode, campus, and year of study.

-• Concise, anonymised summaries for programme and departmental briefings, with export‑ready outputs for quality boards.
+• Produce concise, anonymised summaries for programme and departmental briefings, with export-ready outputs for quality boards.

-• A simple dashboard to monitor sentiment by topic, spot outliers and evidence how changes moved you relative to the right peers.
+• Spot outliers by topic and evidence how changes moved you relative to the right peers.

 Request a walkthrough